Argyle Community Housing

 Public housing provides long term rental accommodation for low and moderate income Canberran’s.
 The housing is owned and managed by Housing ACT.
 Tenants pay the lower amount of either 25% of their household’s assessable income or the market rent.

-Houses used for community housing is mostly owned by the ACT Government.
+Houses used for community housing are mostly owned by the ACT Government.
 Property management is carried out by non-profit community housing organisations.
 These organisations provide different types of long-term rental homes for tenants such as:

 Tenants pay the lower amount of either 25% of their household’s assessable income or the market rent.
-You can find more information about Community Housing using the link below.

 There are five organisations that deliver community housing in the ACT, each provides accommodation targeted at the specific needs of their tenants: